jackwang0108/VideoDatasets/README.md

 I think losing ~10/~200 is acceptable. **So I didn't do extra efforts to finds the lost videos.** If you do need them, just modify the url in the codes, for `yt-dlp` can also download from sources other than YouTube.

+### When you interrupt downloading

+If the downloader is interrupted, the temporary files will be saved.
+So that the next time you run the program, it will start to download again.

 ## Usage
 1. Update the `main` function with the desired output directory, proxy port, and IP address.